 In addition to the use of its capital for its current and future operations and potential strategic transactions and acquisitions, Zscaler seeks to preserve its capital and maintain liquidity by investing in investments that are made to conserve capital and liquidity until the funds are used in its primary business.
 These investments include Capital Preservation Investments.
 Zscaler's Capital Preservation Investments consist of investment grade commercial paper, corporate notes, corporate bonds and FDIC-guaranteed certificates of deposit and time deposits.
 Capital Preservation Investments may constitute "investment securities," as defined in Section 3(a)(2).
 To preserve its capital and maintain liquidity, Zscaler also invests in instruments excluded from the definition of "investment securities," as defined in Section 3(a)(2), including "Government securities," as defined in Section 2(a)(16), certain securities issued by money market mutual funds and other cash items (collectively, "Government Securities and Cash Items").
-The term "Capital Preservation Investments" does not include these Government Securities and Cash Items.9
+The term "Capital Preservation Investments" does not include these Government Securities and Cash Items.

-Zscaler's investments in Capital Preservation Investments constituted 99.1% of its investments in "investment securities" on a consolidated basis, as of October 31, 2020.
+Zscaler's investments in Capital Preservation Investments constituted 99.2% of its investments in "investment securities" on a consolidated basis and 100% of its investments in investment securities on an unconsolidated basis, as of January 31, 2021.
 Zscaler's cash investment policy (the "Investment Policy") provides that investments are limited to a maximum maturity of 36 months and that the portfolio's maximum dollar-weighted average maturity is limited to 18 months.
 The Investment Policy also provides that no one issuer or group of issuers from the same holding company is to exceed 10% of the portfolio at time of purchase.
 Other than certain strategic venture investments, Zscaler does not own any minority equity interests in other issuers or other investment instruments that may be deemed investments securities other than its Capital Preservation Investments.
-If the relief requested in this Application is granted, Zscaler anticipates that investments in Capital Preservation Investments substantially all of its investments in "investment securities," except that Zscaler also plans to continue to invest in private companies as part of its corporate development strategy.
-Zscaler does not plan to invest ment 10% of its total unconsolidated assets (other than Government Securities and Cash Items as defined above and as determined at the time of the investment) in "investment securities" that are not Capital Preservation Investments, including investments made as part of Zscaler's corporate development strategy.
-Zscaler seeks an order that would permit it to continue to invest in Capital Preservation Investments.
+If the relief requested in this Application is granted, Zscaler anticipates that investments in Capital Preservation Investments will continue to constitute substantially all of its investments in "investment securities," except that Zscaler also plans to continue to invest in private companies as part of its corporate development strategy.
+Zscaler does not plan to invest more than 10% of its total unconsolidated assets (other than Government Securities and Cash Items as defined above and as determined at the time of the investment) in "investment securities" that are not Capital Preservation Investments, including investments made as part of Zscaler's corporate development strategy.
+Zscaler seeks an order that would permit it to continue to invest in Capital Preservation Investments to better support its business operations.